prof7bit/LazPackager/README.md

 How does it work?
 -----------------
-When you invoke lazdebian it will make a copy of the source tree, create the necessary control file, rules and other meta with information from your project settings on the fly using (configurable) templates and then invoke the debuild tool to create either a binary or a source package, optionally sign it with debsign (using your gpg key) and optionally upload
+When you invoke lazdebian it will make a copy of the source tree, create the necessary control file, rules and other meta data with information from your project settings on the fly using (configurable) templates and then invoke the debuild tool to create either a binary or a source package, optionally sign it with debsign (using your gpg key) and optionally upload